The Body Keeps the Score: EMDR For Physical Symptoms of Trauma

 Here are some resources and tips to help you in your search:

-The EMDRIA website offers a therapist directory specifically for EMDR practitioners.
-You can search by location, insurance, and other criteria to find a therapist in your area: EMDR Therapist Directory: https://www.emdria.org/find-an-emdr-therapist/
+• EMDR International Association (EMDRIA): The EMDRIA website offers a therapist directory specifically for EMDR practitioners.
+You can search by location, insurance, and other criteria to find a therapist in your area.

-Reclaim Your Body and Embrace Healing
+Reclaim Your Body with EMDR Therapy

+The connection between your mind and body is undeniable.
 Trauma can leave a lasting mark, not just on your emotional well-being, but also on your physical health.

 However, there is hope.
 EMDR therapy offers a powerful tool for processing the emotional roots of trauma and alleviating the physical symptoms that often accompany it.